chrod/yt-status/README.md

 I had success in alerting on YT stock using this routine.
 Helped a friend actually get a bike last week.
 Posting this here; hopefully this little program is useful for someone.

 This little script can be run with a cron job every 5 minutes, for example, to check stock in YT Jeffsy 27.5 bikes, size XL.
+With a little work you can reuse this for any YT bike you like.
 If your bike is in stock, you'll get an email within a few seconds.
 Power be to the programmer and good luck! ;)

 <img width="400" alt="Intro" src="https://user-images.githubusercontent.com/16260619/92419652-aace0800-f123-11ea-9aea-5cfe2bb3b1fe.png">